algosup/2024-2025-project-3-quickest-path-team-8/documents/technical_specifications/technical_specifications.md

   - Ensures compatibility with third-party systems and compliance with industry best practices. (put a link to c standard)
 - **Standards**:
   - Use RESTful conventions for endpoint design and HTTP status codes.
-  - Follow JSON and XML schema standards for output formats.
+  - Adhere to JSON and XML schema standards for output formats.
   - Ensure data handling complies with relevant privacy and security laws (if applicable).

 ---